 Note: In British English, collective nouns are often referred to in the plural, with plural verbs and plural pronouns.

 In American English, collective nouns are mostly treated like singular entities.
-However, collective nouns can sometimes be referred to in the plural, especially when you want to highlight individual actions within that group.
+However, collective nouns can sometimes be referred to in the plural, especially when you want to highlight individual actions within that group; this is often called a noun of multitude.

 While you’re here, we’ve got a ton of other noun-related content for you to look at!